-Apart from the Prostatectomy cost, there are a few other daily charges that the patient may have to pay.
-These are the charges for daily meals and accommodation outside the hospital.
-The per day cost in this case may start from USD 50 per person.
+There are certain expenses additional to the Prostatectomy cost that the patient may have to pay for.
+These are the chanrges for daily meals and hotel stay outside the hospital.
+The per day extra expenses in South Africa per person are about USD 50 per person.

-The average duration of stay at the hospital after Prostatectomy is about 4 days for proper care and monitoring.
+The patient has to spend about 4 days in the hospital after Prostatectomy for proper recovery and to get clearance for discharge.
 The patient is subjected to several biochemistry and radiological scans to see that everything is okay and the recovery is on track.
 After making sure that patient is clinically stable, discharge is planned.